dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/events/routed-events-overview.md

 - **Control composition and encapsulation**: Various controls in WPF have a rich content model.
 For example, you can place an image inside a <xref:System.Windows.Controls.Button>, which effectively extends the visual tree of the button.
 But, the added image mustn't break the hit-test behavior of the button, which needs to respond when a user clicks the image pixels.

-- **Singular handler attachment points**: In Windows Forms, you have to attach the same handler multiple times to process events raised on multiple elements.
-Routed events enable you to attach that handler only once, as shown in the previous XAML example.
-Event handler logic can determine where the event came from.
+- **Singular handler attachment points**: You could register a handler with each button's `Click` event, but, routed events enables you to attach a single handler.
+This enables you to change element tree under the singular handler, such as adding or removing more buttons, without having to register each button's `Click` event.
+When the `Click` event is raised, handler logic can determine where the event came from.
 For example, this handler is applicable to the previously shown XAML element tree:

   :::code language="csharp" source="./snippets/routed-events-overview/csharp/MainWindow.xaml.cs" id="ButtonsParentHandler":::
   :::code language="vb" source="./snippets/routed-events-overview/vb/MainWindow.xaml.vb" id="ButtonsParentHandler":::